sanfinity-Iot/openremote/Architecture:-Clients-and-consoles.md

    data: JSON (optional JSON structure to pass any relevant data back to the client) }
 ```
-6.

 ## Standard Providers
 * push_silent - Silent push notification functionality (Android and iOS `data only` push notifications, web push API doesn't support this)
 * push_notification - Push notification that shows a notification to the user (web push API, Android or iOS)
 * local_notification - Show a notification immediately (without using Push API)
 * modal - Show a modal dialog to the user immediately
 * geofence - Geofence APIs (Android and iOS)
 * errorhandling - Ability for console to decide how to handle errors (displaying splash screen or other custom UI)
+* location - Get current location (if this is not overridden by consoles then an undesirable permission message will likely be shown)

+** NOTE: Additional providers should be used on custom projects as required**

+## Other Messages
+### From console

+### From client
+* ready - Indicates that client is ready to be shown `{action: "READY"}`
+* exit - Indicates that the client wants to exit so the console should be closed `{action: "EXIT"}`